jliphard/rosetta/README.md

 ## System Overview

 Ok, so if you think building cubesats is fun and relaxing or it's you, Joe or Xyla, this will all be self explanatory - have fun.
-For many others, be advised, getting this all to run involves intermediate familiarity with LoRa, micro controllers, USB, RF, python, TCP sockets, Docker, and Cosmos/OpenC3.
+For many others, be advised, getting this all to run involves intermediate familiarity with LoRa, microcontrollers, USB, RF, python, TCP sockets, Docker, and Cosmos/OpenC3.

 ### 1. Raven Telemetry